circuitdao/chia-balance/README.md

 # TODOs
+ - [ ] add CI/CD and other various Github actions
  - [ ] improve design and error messages
  - [ ] add support for NFTs
  - [ ] add support for clawback